BogdanLica/JavaChallenges/Challenge4/README.txt

-<h2>Send Bare Bones instructions to the server, and have the server interpret them.<h2>
+#Send Bare Bones instructions to the server, and have the server interpret them.